algolia/instantsearch/docgen/src/widgets.md

 ```

 In the next sections we showcase the widgets InstantSearch.js provides.
 If you want to learn
-more about the API, have a look at the [common widget API](widget-common-api.html).
+more about the API, have a look at the [common widgets API](widgets-common-api.html).